Static Next.js + Cloudflare Pages + Pulumi

 Cloudflare path

-Pulumi creates the Pages project.
-Wrangler uploads the static output.
+Pulumi shapes the Pages project.
+Wrangler ships the static output.

 FAQ